-SECTION 10 AREA OF OPERATION: SLOW FLIGHT & STALLS
+SECTION 9 AREA OF OPERATION: SLOW FLIGHT & STALLS

-10.1 TASK: MANEUVERING DURING SLOW FLIGHT
+9.1 TASK: MANEUVERING DURING SLOW FLIGHT

-- 1) Exhibits knowledge of the elements related to maneuvering during slow flight. - 2) Selects an entry altitude that will allow the task to be completed no lower than 1,500 feet (460 meters) AGL. - 3) Establishes and maintains an airspeed at which any further increase in angle of attack, increase in load factor, or reduction in power, would result in an immediate stall. - 4) Accomplishes coordinated straight-and-level flight, turns, climbs, and descents with landing gear and flap configurations specified by the examiner. - 5) Divides attention between aeroplane control and orientation. - Maintains the specified altitude, ±100 feet (30 meters); specified heading, ±10°; airspeed, +10/-0 knots; and specified angle of bank, ±10°.
+- 1) Exhibits knowledge of the elements related to maneuvering during slow flight. - 2) Selects an entry altitude that will allow the task to be completed no lower than 3,000 feet (920 meters) AGL. - 3) Establishes and maintains an airspeed at which any further increase in angle of attack, increase in load factor, or reduction in power, would result in an immediate stall. - 4) Accomplishes coordinated straight-and-level flight, turns, climbs, and descents with landing gear and flap configurations specified by the examiner. - 5) Divides attention between aeroplane control and orientation. - Maintains the specified altitude, ±100 feet (30 meters); specified heading, ±10°; airspeed, +10/-0 knots and specified angle of bank, ±10°.

-10.2 TASK: POWER-OFF STALLS
+9.2 TASK: POWER-OFF STALLS

-1) Exhibits knowledge of the elements related to power-off stalls.
+- 1) Exhibits knowledge of the elements related to power-off stalls. - 2) Selects an entry altitude that allows the task to be completed no lower than 3,000 feet (460 meters) AGL. - 3) Establishes a stabilized descent in the approach or landing configuration, as specified by the examiner. - 4) Transitions smoothly from the approach or landing attitude to a pitch attitude that will induce a stall. - 5) Maintains a specified heading, ±10°, in straight flight; maintains a specified angle of bank not to exceed 20°, ±10°; in turning flight, while inducing the stall. - 6) Recognizes and recovers promptly after a stall occurs by simultaneously reducing the angle of attack, increasing power to maximum allowable, and leveling the wings to return to a straight-and- level flight attitude with a minimum loss of altitude appropriate for the aeroplane.

-- 2) Selects an entry altitude that allows the task to be completed no lower than 1,500 feet (460 meters) AGL. - 3) Establishes a stabilized descent in the approach or landing configuration, as specified by the examiner. - 4) Transitions smoothly from the approach or landing attitude to a pitch attitude that will induce a stall. - 5) Maintains a specified heading, ±10°, in straight flight; maintains a specified angle of bank not to exceed 20°, ±10°; in turning flight, while inducing the stall. - 6) Recognizes and recovers promptly after the stall occurs by simultaneously reducing the angle of attack, increasing power to maximum allowable, and leveling the wings to return to a straight- and-level flight attitude with a minimum loss of altitude appropriate for the aeroplane. - 7) Retracts the flaps to the recommended setting; retracts the landing gear, if retractable, after a positive rate of climb is established. - 8) Accelerates to $V_X$ or $V_Y$ speed before the final flap retraction; returns to the altitude, heading, and airspeed specified by the examiner.
+- 7) Retracts the flaps to the recommended setting; retracts the landing gear, if retractable, after a positive rate of climb is established. - 8) Accelerates to VX or VY speed before the final flap retraction; returns to the altitude, heading, and airspeed specified by the examiner.

-10.3 TASK: POWER-ON STALLS
+9.3 TASK: POWER-ON STALLS

-- 1) Exhibits knowledge of the elements related to power-on stalls. - Selects an entry altitude that allows the task to be completed no lower than 1,500 feet (460 meters) AGL.
+1) Exhibits knowledge of the elements related to power-on stalls.

-In some high performance aeroplanes, the power setting may have to be reduced below the skill test standards guideline power setting to prevent excessively high pitch attitudes (greater than 30° nose up).
+In some high performance aeroplanes the power setting may have to be reduced below the skill test standards guideline power setting to prevent excessively high pitch attitudes (greater than 30° nose up).

-- 3) Establishes the takeoff or departure configuration.
-Sets power to no less than 65 percent available power. - 4) Transitions smoothly from the takeoff or departure attitude to the pitch attitude that will induce a stall. - 5) Maintains a specified heading, ±10°, in straight flight; maintains a specified angle of bank not to exceed 20°, ±10°, in turning flight, while inducing the stall. - 6) Recognizes and recovers promptly after the stall occurs by simultaneously reducing the angle of attack, increasing power as appropriate, and leveling the wings to return to a straight-and-level flight attitude with a minimum loss of altitude appropriate for the aeroplane. - 7) Retracts the flaps to the recommended setting; retracts the landing gear if retractable, after a positive rate of climb is established. - 8) Accelerates to $V_X$ or $V_Y$ speed before the final flap retraction; returns to the altitude, heading, and airspeed specified by the examiner.
+- 2) Selects an entry altitude that allows the task to be completed no lower than 3,000 feet (460 meters) AGL. - 3) Establishes the takeoff or departure configuration.
+Sets power to no less than 65 percent available power. - 4) Transitions smoothly from the takeoff or departure attitude to the pitch attitude that will induce a stall. - 5) Maintains a specified heading, ±10°, in straight flight; maintains a specified angle of bank not to exceed 20°, ±10°, in turning flight, while inducing the stall. - 6) Recognizes and recovers promptly after the stall occurs by simultaneously reducing the angle of attack, increasing power to maximum allowable, and leveling the wings to return to a straight- and-level flight attitude with a minimum loss of altitude appropriate for the aeroplane. - 7) Retracts the flaps to the recommended setting; retracts the landing gear if retractable, after a positive rate of climb is established. - 8) Accelerates to VX or VY speed before the final flap retraction; returns to the altitude, heading, and airspeed specified by the examiner.

-10.4 TASK: SPIN AWARENESS
+9.4 TASK: SPIN AWARENESS